TheMarlboroMan/hey-waiter/README.md

 # TODO:

+- Add music
-- Add sounds or music, beeps or whatever
+- Add sounds
+- Graphics
 - Some bug shows up on serving and sigsevs
-- Redefine keys, always, always
+- Menu:
+	- start
+	- how to play
+	- options
+		- controls
+		- volume
+		- volume
 - Help controller explaining the sytems
+- Add software version to title.

 # BUGS:

-- Score is shown as zero after entering a high score.

 # Credits: